AFraderaSola/Scerevisiae_RBPs_Interactome/02_KOscreen/YKAFXXX/LFQ/01_CoreAnalysis/README.md

 - **_volcano_contrasts.txt_**:  It contains two colums (right and left) in which the user can specify the **direction of the contrasts** in the statistical analysis as well as the volcano plot output.
 For instance, if you want to compare *KO* against the *WT* this would go on the right and left column respectively.
 For this project, we were always interested in the same comparison, KO against WT.
 If not provided, a combination of all possible contrasts will be generated automatically. **Not necessary** for the analysis.

 A minimal example of each file can be found in this folder.
-Additionally, it requires the 00_KOScreeningMasterFile.xlsx (02_KOscreen folder) file to match the stock ID, YAFXXX, to its systematic and gene name.
+Additionally, it requires the 00_KOScreeningMasterFile.xlsx (02_KOscreen folder) file to match the stock ID, YKAFXXX, to its systematic and gene name.

 ## RBP_label_free_analysis.R Script